 Freddy Mooney is a Colorado native, born in Winter Park.
 The son of a ski coach mother and former alpine racer father, Freddy literally, grew up on skis.
 He is deeply passionate about skiing, ski culture, and passing that passion on to future generations.

 Freddy's ski career began as a young alpine racer in Winter Park.
-He transitioned from racing into mogul skiing at 14, earning a spot on the US Ski Team at 18, where he would spend 6 years representing the US on the NorAm, and then World Cup tours.
+He transitioned from racing into mogul skiing at 14, earning a spot on the U.S. Ski Team at 18, where he would spend 6 years representing the United States on the NorAm, and then World Cup tours.
 After hanging up the mogul skis in late 2005, Freddy dabbled in freeskiing, competing on the Freeski World Tour as it was just becoming the premier competition circuit of its kind.

 While competing in freeskiing, Freddy completed a degree in integrative physiology at the University of Colorado.
 He then became a father in the spring of 2009, started coaching full-time for his home team, the Winter Park Competition Center, and then on to coach the Canadian National Team for the past 8 years.

-Lawrence Moss comes from Buffalo, New York where he learned to ski in 4th grade, then quickly joined a racing team the following year.
-He has loved alpine skiing ever since.
-Lawrence graduated from the University of Denver with a degree in Environmental Science and Minor in Business Administration.
-He was also a member of the cycling and alpine club teams.
-After graduating, he worked primarily in Information Technology for the hospitality industry.
+Lawrence Moss comes from Buffalo, New York, where he learned to ski in 4th grade, then quickly joined a racing team the following year.
+He has loved Alpine skiing ever since.
+Lawrence graduated from the University of Denver with a degree in environmental science and a minor in business administration.
+He was also a member of the DU cycling and Alpine ski club teams.
+After graduating, he worked primarily in information technology for the hospitality industry.
 He has a plethora of experience working with employees and teaching them how to use different software applications.